 Our working Board of Directors meets monthly, and functions as a team with the Executive Director to achieve the objectives of the agency, including oversight of 20+ programs.
 Board members act as ambassadors between the agency and community residents, and must reside in our 16-town service area.
+Individuals with finance and/or legal backgrounds strongly encouraged to apply.
 If interested, please call Board Liaison Karen D'Amico at 781-221-7011.

 Click on any of the positions below to request more information.